 Is there any difference between an Agency and a Marketing Supplier?

-A common question we are asked is “How many agencies is ideal for a roster?”
-And while Nathan Hodges provided a comprehensive answer to this in our industry webinar series last year, the short answer is “As many as are needed to get the range of tasks done that need to be done and as few as possible”.
+The short answer is “as many as are needed to complete the range of tasks that need to be done and as few as possible.”

 So it raises the questions: